tradingview-pine-seeds/docs/repo.md

 1. Go to the repository __Actions__ tab.
 2. Check the __Check data and create pr__ action log.

+It may take some time for the initial upload to be visible on TradingView chart.

 The [data requirements][_data] are listed in the tables.
 We indicate which field failed the check in the log and explain why.